 Why would a group choose to use XR's Action Network account, rather than alternatives such as Mailchimp?

-It's a network - when signing up for a local group email list, people are also subscribed to their regions/nation and to the UK email list.
+It's a network - when signing up for a local group email list, people are also subscribed to their region/nation and to the XRUK email list.
 They will therefore be informed of campaigns and activities locally, regionally and nationally.
 More detail of the structure of all the lists here.

-This means local group sign ups add to the total on the UK list which is critical for both mobilisation for big actions (e.g. The Big One), for awareness of ongoing campaigns, for training and also for fundraising.
+This means new Local Group sign ups add to the total on the UK list.
+This is critical for both mobilisation for big actions (e.g. The Big One), for awareness of ongoing campaigns, for training and also for fundraising.

 In common with other mailing list systems, the data is stored on servers that we do not control, and that could be accessed by law enforcement authorities.
-For this reason, you should never store "spicy" information - such as sign-ups to arrestable actions - on Action Network.
+For this reason, you should never store "spicy" information - such as data showing intention to take part in or to organise arrestable actions.

-To become an Admin takes a bit of training, which can be a barrier to some local groups without someone with the time and skills (or determination!) to learn.
-But we have a very friendly training team who are happy to teach in 1-1 session and go at the pace that suits each individual.
+To become an Admin takes a bit of training, which can be a barrier to some Local Groups without someone with the time and skills (or determination!) to learn.
+But we have a very friendly training team who are happy to teach in 1-1 sessions and go at the pace that suits each individual.

 Admin access to your mailing list

-Anyone wanting to be an admin of any Action Network list must adhere to current policies (as maintained, monitored and implimented by the Action Network Data Team)
+Anyone wanting to be an admin of any Action Network list must adhere to current policies (as maintained, monitored and implemented by the Action Network Data Team):

-You will be automatically subscribed the the 'XR Admins' email list where you will be kept up to date with any important info and updates for your role as admin.
+You will be automatically subscribed the the 'XR Admins' email list where you will be kept up to date with any important info and updates relevant to your role as admin.

-The email address that you will use to log in to Action Network must be a personal one (not a generical LG email address) and you shouldn't share your password with anyone else.
-You can have more than one person as admin on an email list and everyone should have their own individual log in.
+The email address that you will use to log in to Action Network must be a personal one (not a generic Local Group email address) and you shouldn't share your password with anyone else.
+You can have more than one person as Admin on an email list and everyone should have their own individual log in.

-If you don't know who to ask contact the Action Network Data Team
+If you don't know who to ask in your area contact the Action Network Data Team.

 How to add another admin to your list

-Applying to be Admin on the XRUK list or XR Global newsletter The Action Network Data Team manages applications from people who need to have admin access to Action Network for the larger lists the UK and Global newsletter lists.
+Applying to be Admin on the XRUK list or XR Global newsletter The Action Network Data Team manages applications from people who need to have admin access to the larger lists the full UK and Global newsletter lists.
 To request this please contact the Data Team by email firstname.lastname@example.org

 Before Training Starts...

-If your group is registering on Action Network for the first time, this document will help you go through the setting up process so that you can get the most out of the first training session.
+If you are accessing Action Network for the first time, this document will help you get the most out of the first training session.

-If your group is already using Action Network, some of this will already have been done.
+If your group is already using Action Network, some of the following may already have been done.

 Who are your admins?

 Confirm the email address of those people requiring ‘Admin’ access to Action Network.
-You must use a personal email address and not a shared email account.
+You must use a personal email address and not a shared email account for this.

 Your Existing Mailing List

-When we meet you online for your training session we will want to take you through the entire process of writing and sending an e-mail to your group.
-You will need to write your first email in advance on a word processor of some sort so that, during the the training, you can copy/paste it over to the Action Network e-mail editor.
+When we meet you online for your training session we will want to take you through the entire process of writing and sending an email to your group.
+If would be beneficial to have some words already written regarding an upcoming event or action, that you are happy to be sent out during the training.

-After that it's really up to you.
-Try and find a reason for the mail in addition to telling supporters about the new mailing system.
 If you have an event coming up, that's ideal, if not then you could find pictures from previous actions or outline more general future plans.
-If part of your group attended national or regional actions you'll probably find pictures of that on line to add.

 Your local group welcome message